ethancjackson/CS2212B-2017/docs/STAGE0.md

 > of free historical and real-time data from Yahoo Finance and QuantQuote APIs.
 Users will be able to view custom graphs and charts
 > showing the relationship between multiple stock prices over time.
 Charts will be generated using the free Google Charts API.

-Notice how the feasibility of the proposed feature is supported by cititing APIs.
+Notice how the feasibility of the proposed feature is supported by citing APIs.
 At this phase you don't need to specifically cite any APIs, but you should show us that you have at least considered the feasibility of your proposed features and have done some basic research on how it might be implemented.